 - All out-of-pocket expenses related to the project

 Unfortunately, this information is seldom centralized.
-Your budget is probably in an Excel spreadsheet, work hours are tracked on paper, spreadsheets, or a standalone time-clock, while bills either come in an envelope or show up in your email inbox.
+Your budget is probably in an Excel spreadsheet; work hours are tracked on paper, spreadsheets, or a standalone time clock, while bills either come in an envelope or appear in your email inbox.

-Gathering all of the data and crunching the numbers to determine your profit margin can be both costly and time-consuming.
-If you hire someone to do it, it will obviously be an extra expense for your business.
-If you choose to do it yourself, it will cost you both time and ultimately money, because you will be taking time away from other tasks.
+Gathering the data and crunching the numbers to determine your profit margin can be both costly and time-consuming.
+If you hire someone to do it, it will be an extra expense for your business.
+If you choose to do it yourself, it will cost you both time and money because you will be taking time away from other tasks.

-Decentralized data also makes it harder to stay current with your profit margin analysis.
-Even if you’re using project management software instead of an Excel spreadsheet, the job still requires some manual work to gather data from multiple sources.
+Decentralized data makes it harder to stay current with your profit margin analysis.
+The job requires manual work to gather data from multiple sources, even if you’re using project management software instead of an Excel spreadsheet.

-Ideally, you need a project management tool that offers a time tracking tool, project cost accounting, and payroll, and can automatically translate all the data into a profit margin report.
+Ideally, you need a project management tool that offers a time tracking tool, project scope accounting, and payroll and can automatically translate all the data into a profit margin report.